ttaranto/docker-nginx-php7/README.md

 Note that the ``/var/www/public`` is the root folder for serving PHP files for your web server.

 ### Build Folder (within repo)
-Contains nginx config files as well as php-fpm settings.
+Contains nginx config files as well as php-fpm configs (setup.sh).
 Also include setup.sh file that offloads tasks from the Dockerfile to reduce layers.

 ### Databases
 This image supports mysql.